All you need to know about syringe injuries and needlestick injuries, personal injury claims & clinical negligence claims.

 What is your Next Step with Us?

-You can contact our offices in the following ways:
+You can contact our offices for legal advice in the following ways:

 Telephone – 0800 652 3087

 Needlestick Injury Claim Value FAQs